nbroad1881/senti-news/senti-news/README.md

 The only supported LSTM model type is a [`fastai.Learner`](https://docs.fast.ai/basic_train.html#Learner) that has been exported using the [export function](https://docs.fast.ai/basic_train.html#Learner.export) into a `.pkl` file.

 #### Setup
 Set up a database, local is fine.
 Put the database information in a `.env` file and put in the working directory.
-Get a NewsAPI key [here](https://newsapi.org/register) or skip to [part 2](#No-News-API-key).
+Get a NewsAPI key [here](https://newsapi.org/register) or skip to [this section](#No-News-API-key).

 #### Using NewsAPI
 Add key to `.env` file.